erikbjoern/rps_techinterview/README.md

 * Semantic-ui-css and semantic-ui-react for styling

 ## Plan for improvements next in line:
-* Refactor code, mainly in App.jsx
+* Refactor code, mainly extract helpers and components out of App.jsx
 * Solve issue with starting timer again after a complete game set

 ## For possible future development